dafer45/TBTK/doc/Manual.md

 	model << HoppingAmplitude(V,   {0}, {1}) + HC;
 	model.construct();
 ```
-We first make a note about the terminology used in TBTK.
+Let us here make a note about the terminology used in TBTK.
 From the canonical form for the Hamiltonian, and if we write the time evolution of a state as
 <center>\f$\Psi(t+dt) = (1 - iHdt)\Psi(t)\f$,</center>
 it is clear that \f$a_{\mathbf{i}\mathbf{j}}\f$ is the amplitude associated with the process where an electron is removed from \f$\mathbf{j}\f$ and inserted at \f$\mathbf{i}\f$.